Chris Grayling: Elected Member of Parliament: 2001

 Grayling was elected to the House of Commons to represent the Surrey seat of Epsom and Ewell at the 2001 general election following the retirement of the veteran Tory MP Archie Hamilton.
 Grayling held the seat with a majority of 10,080 and has been returned as MP there since.
 He made his maiden speech on 25 June 2001.

-In 2019, Grayling announced that Stoneleigh train station was to be given step free access.
+In 2019, Grayling announced that Stoneleigh train station was to be given step-free access.

 Shadow Cabinet: 2001–2010

 Grayling served on the Environment, Transport and the Regions Select committee from 2001 until he was promoted to the Opposition Whips' Office by Iain Duncan Smith in 2002, moving to become a Spokesman for Health later in the year.
 He became a Spokesman for Education and Skills by Michael Howard in 2003.

-Following the 2005 general election he became a member of Howard's Shadow Cabinet as Shadow Leader of the House of Commons; and after the election of David Cameron as the leader of the Conservative Party in December 2005 he served as the Shadow Secretary of State for Transport.
+Following the 2005 general election, he became a member of Howard's Shadow Cabinet as Shadow Leader of the House of Commons and, after the election of David Cameron as the leader of the Conservative Party, in December 2005, he served as the Shadow Secretary of State for Transport.
 In June 2007, he was made Shadow Secretary of State for Work and Pensions, a post he held until January 2009 when he became Shadow Home Secretary.

 Grayling became known as a national politician through his "attack dog" pressure on leading Labour politicians.
-He was heavily involved in the questioning of David Blunkett, the then Work and Pensions Secretary, over his business affairs which led to Blunkett's resignation in 2005.
+He was heavily involved in the questioning of David Blunkett, the then Work and Pensions Secretary, over his business affairs, which led to Blunkett's resignation in 2005.

-Grayling also challenged Tony Blair and his wife Cherie over the money they made from lectures while Blair was Prime Minister.
+Grayling challenged Tony Blair and his wife Cherie over the money they made from lectures while Blair was Prime Minister.
 He also challenged minister Stephen Byers over his handling of the Railtrack collapse.

 Role in the expenses scandal

 Between 2001 and 2009, Grayling claimed expenses for his flat in Pimlico, close to the Houses of Parliament, despite having a constituency home no further than 17 miles away.
 Grayling said he uses the flat when "working very late" because he needs to "work very erratic and late hours most days when the House of Commons is sitting."
 During the Parliamentary expenses scandal, The Daily Telegraph reported that Grayling refitted and redecorated the flat in 2005 costing over £5,000.
 Grayling's expenses issue was seen as embarrassing for the Conservative Party as he had previously criticised Labour ministers for being implicated in sleaze scandals.

-In 2010 it was reported by the Daily Telegraph that an IP address associated with the Parliamentary estate had been discovered attempting to remove references to Chris Grayling's role in the expenses scandal from his Wikipedia page.
+In 2010, it was reported by the Daily Telegraph that an IP address associated with the Parliamentary estate had been discovered attempting to remove references to Chris Grayling's role in the expenses scandal from his Wikipedia page.
 They attempted the edit to remove the information 5 times and later received a warning from a Wikipedia administrator.